cgil/15214/9/README.txt

 For testing purposes, the servers were set up so that they could all run on the same machine in separate threads.
 For this reason each thread takes a different port, incrementing the base port by the server ID to get that servers port.

+To change the cache size, simply change the CACHE_SIZE variable in Cache.java